alexandru/alexn.org/source/_posts/2012-11-02-scala-functional-programming-type-classes.markdown

 Yes it is.
-You only need to follow the excelent (I mentioned above) [Coursera course](https://www.coursera.org/course/progfun) and solve the assignments to realize that Scala is indeed a very functional language.
+You only need to follow the excelent (I mentioned above) [Coursera course](https://www.coursera.org/course/progfun) and solve the assignments to realize that Scala is indeed a very FP language.
 The course was a little short, but a follow-up is planned.
 Now move along ...